 Seminar in Adventure/Outdoor Physical Education

 In-depth examination of educational research in adventure education.
 Emphasis will be placed on using research to solve current problems, examining trends and contemporary issues in K-12 adventure programs.
 Reviewing research and using findings to solve problems in the public school setting is stressed.
 Offered Fall.

 ESS 778 Cr.2

 Practicum in Adventure Education

 This practicum will provide students with experiences in field based (authentic) leadership and teaching situations in a field setting with public school programs.
 Emphasis will be on planning and developing outdoor physical education programs in conjunction with public/private K-12 programs.
+Consent of instructor.
 Offered Spring.

 ESS 779 Cr.1-3

 Readings in Special Physical Education

 An in-depth analysis of the literature in a chosen topic pertaining to adapted physical education.
 Readings will include both assigned and student selected materials.
 In addition, there will be periodic discussions with the instructor and an agreed upon terminal assignment.
 Repeatable for credit - maximum three.
 Prerequisite: ESS 430/530, ESS 436/536, and ESS 792.
 Offered Fall, Spring.